 "The Central Dauphin game was pretty memorable," Shreiner said.
 "We had runners on second and third and I hit a little nubber down the third base line that hit off the guy's glove and went into left field to score two runs.
 That was a good win for us."

 Shreiner earned another win on Friday at Cedar Cliff, when he tossed a complete game and allowed only one run in the Trojans' 4-1 win in game two of a doubleheader.
-In that one, he threw 61 of
+In that one, he threw 61 of his 96 pitches for strikes and used 11 groundouts to secure the victory.

 "I've just been locating my pitches where I'm supposed to throw them," Shreiner said.
 "Even when I wasn't pitching, I was encouraging the other guys to do the same.
 I wanted to help them out so we can win games."